 How fast your car can go depends on how fast your tires can handle going.
-Let’s say we’re in Germany for this discussion on the Autobahn in a section with no speed limit (did you know there actually are sections of the Autobahn that do have speed limits?
+Let’s say we’re in Germany for this discussion on the Autobahn in a section with no speed limit (did you know they are actually sections of the Autobahn that do have speed limits?
 Fun fact of the day.)

-You car itself can speed up to 120 miles per hour before everything starts getting a little too fast to handle.
-You’ve got your hands at ten and two because you’re a safe driver and everything feels in control.
-But suddenly your tire literally explodes and you’re in a world of trouble- what happened?
+Your car can speed up to 120 miles per hour before everything starts getting a little too fast to handle.
+You’ve got your hands at 10 and two because you’re a safe driver, and everything feels in control.
+But suddenly, your tire explodes, and you’re in a world of trouble.
+What happened?

-But for most commercial vehicles like ours we can narrow this scope down to about five or ten letters to look for.
+But for most commercial vehicles like ours, we can narrow this scope down to about five or 10 letters to look for.